Almost sure multifractal spectrum of SLE: One point estimates for the forward maps

 \subsection{Statement of the estimates}

 In this section we transfer the estimates of Theorem~\ref{1pt chordal} to estimates for certain ``time infinity" forward Loewner maps, which we will define shortly.
 We work in the setting of $\BB D$, rather than $\BB H$, as this setting will be more convenient for our two-point estimates.
-We start by defining our events.
+We emphasize that, in contrast to Section~\ref{inverse sec}, all of the Loewner maps considered in this section go in the forward, rather than the reverse, direction.